techidaily/site-buynow-help/source/_posts/mastering-your-google-tv-a-step-by-step-guide-to-syncing-disconnecting-and-rebooting-your-remote.md

 ![Reset a Google TV remote.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/07/2024-07-30_16-14-31-1.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Jfq2Wx1Bcs?si=YQrYpTy0g4aV5QaO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  The remote should automatically pair with the streaming device, but if it doesn't, you can repeat the process from the "How to Pair" section above.
 And if all else fails, you may need to [factory reset the Google TV streaming device itself](https://vp-tips.techidaily.com/in-2024-eerie-engineer-zombie-joke-makers/).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nWu29cqFjZA?si=TNZyCbPq68PQ0JIb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Try the Google TV Remote on Your Phone